SatyrFarm/SatyrFarm.github.io/blog/8262018-MascotContest.md

 author: Cody Cooper
 ---
 # Satyr Farm Mascot Contest

-* Posted on August 26th,2018 at 6:00PM EST by Cody Cooper* We are proud to announce a contest for making a mascot for use in Satyr Farm documentation, guides, and other publications.
+We are proud to announce a contest for making a mascot for use in Satyr Farm documentation, guides, and other publications.

 This contest will be run from August 28th, 2018 until October 15th, 2018.